RoaGhannam/AlgorithmCourse/README.md

 For the first file, the following is shown :

-This code helps to find the factorial of any number enderd by user using two method :
+The code helps to find the factorial of any number enderd by user using two method :
 1. Iterative
 2. Recursive